Skip to main content

 Your charity can use our template incident response plan as a starting point.

 Carefully consider the risks before beginning an internal investigation into a matter.
-Some incidents may be beyond your charity’s ability to investigate effectively, meaning you may need external help.
+Some incidents may be beyond your charity’s ability to investigate effectively, meaning you may need external help, or to refer them to police.

 Your charity’s board needs to make sure that there are regular reviews of safeguarding policies, procedures and systems.